Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 “Blockchain and Bitcoin Are the Same Thing”

-They are related, but they are different.
+For example, they are related, but they are different.

-Bitcoin is a cryptocurrency.
+In general, Bitcoin is a cryptocurrency.

 The underlying ledger is the technology that enables Bitcoin to function.